100 Years of History

 Calvary Chapel Affiliation

-While new people were coming, different backgrounds and opinions stirred up issues.
-Some took issue with modern services and sought more subdued churches.
-Others felt it was not Pentecostal enough.
-A verse-by-verse preacher, Barger expressed that an affiliation might help them navigate.
-The elders explored options, and Joey Buran noted Calvary Chapel might be a good fit.
+The elders explored affiliation options, and Joey Buran noted Calvary Chapel as a potential fit.
 Barger listened to them on the radio and reached out to Oden Fong.
-Later, he and his wife met Charles Smith at a conference.
+He and his wife also met Charles Smith at a conference.

 When they returned to share the prospective affiliation, they renamed the church to Grace Calvary Chapel, associating it with the non-denominational evangelical churches of Calvary Chapel.
 Those who came through the near-loss of the church in the 1980s anxiously expressed concerns.